Chicago State University: Late 20th century

 Shortly thereafter, President Milton Byrd announced his resignation.
 His replacement, Benjamin Alexander, was the institution's first African-American leader.
 Under Alexander's command the school received full 10-year accreditation for the first time in its history.
 Alexander pushed hard to foster multiculturalism, as the African-American portion of the student body swelled from 60% at the outset of the 1970s to over 80% by 1980.
 These shifting demographics encouraged a debate over whether CSU should be considered a predominantly African-American institution, akin to the HBCUs (Historically Black Colleges and Universities) or whether it should retain a multicultural and multiracial identity.
 That debate has continued in some form ever since.

 President Benjamin Alexander hired Dorothy L. Richey, a Tuskegee University graduate to become the first woman appointed head of athletics at a co-educational college or university in the United States.
 Her teams excelled during her first year as athletic director in 1975.

-The school struggled in the 1980s with flat enrollments, declining state budgets, and falling graduation rates.
-However, in the early 1990s President Dolores Cross helped introduce a sharp increase in enrollment and retention.
-She urged faculty to personally call advisees and students who might be having problems.
+The school struggled in the 1980s with enrollments, budgets, and graduation rates.
+President Dolores Cross helped introduce a sharp increase in enrollment and retention in the 1990s.
 Enrollment rose 40%, nearing 10,000.
 The Chicago Tribune dubbed Chicago State "Success U."

 In 1990, Gwendolyn Brooks, the well-known poet, was hired as a Distinguished Professor; she taught classes at CSU up until her death.
 Brooks protégé and English professor Haki R. Madhubuti established a writing center, now called the Gwendolyn Brooks Center for Black Literature and Creative Writing, which hosts a yearly conference and offers the only MFA degree in the country to focus on African American literature.